katelynpdn/cse15l-lab-reports/labreport5/lab5.md

 ```

 Description to fix bug:
-We are going to add an `if then else` statement so that if the output starts with "Tests", we know at least one test fails and we use our previous code.
+I added an `if then else` statement so that if the output starts with "Tests", we know at least one test fails and we run our previous code to calculate `test` and `failures`.
 The if statement checks using `awk` whether the first word is "Tests".
 Else, it sets `successes` and `test` to 3 so that it will show that 3/3 tests pass.
 6 lines will be added in total.
-So that the code block should look like this:
+After this fix, the code block should look like this:
 ```
 if [[ $(echo $lastline | awk '{print $1}') == "Tests" ]]
 then